Ideal Social Gas: Emergent Thermodynamic Observables in an Effective Model of Social Dynamics: Interpretation of the results

 \section{Interpretation of the results}

-Let us now explore the meaning of this thermodynamic description of a social system.
-In terms of positions (stances on a social question), volume represents accessible positions, pressure represents the collective effort to change accessible positions, and temperature represents how often members are changing their positions.
+Let us now explore the interpretation of these emergent macroscopic observables within the effective thermodynamic description introduced here.
+In terms of positions (stances on a social question), volume represents accessible positions, pressure represents the collective statistical tendency to modify the boundaries of accessible positions.

 Some simple relations among volume, pressure, and temperature can be obtained in analogy with physics.
 One can look for processes where one of the three variables is kept constant and study the relation between the remaining pair.
-Although a full use of the model would of course consider variations of multiple or all variables, depending on the phenomena at hand.
-Let us describe the three resulting processes in the context of social mechanics.
+Although a full use of the model would of course consider variations of multiple or all variables, depending on the phenomena at hand, let us describe the three limiting processes in the context of social mechanics.

 Consider first the case of a fixed volume.
 The first idealization is where the set of available positions remains fixed.
 This constant volume scenario requires fixed walls that artificially do not allow positions to go further than a certain point.
 This is the case of well established norms that are not challenged by individuals.
 As an effective explanation, the reason behind the rigidity of the wall is not relevant for now.